MartinTheDoge/fdet-run-test/README.md

 # fDet
-Website application for fake-news detection using modified AlBERT AI
+Website application for fake-news detection using modified AlBERT AI.
+This is an open-source repository and can be used by anyone and here's is a complete guide on how to do it

+## About us
+We are a group of 5 people that decided to battle the endless war against fake news.
+This fact checking AI was created over the course of 4 months.
+Come and see for yourself. <br>
+Website: www.fdet.eu

 ## Requirements
 - All libraries in "requirements.txt"